-Volunteers give their time and skills to help DWT achieve its charitable objective of a Devon rich in wildlife, and therefore are one of our most valuable resources.
+Volunteers give their time and skills to help DWT achieve its charitable mission of bringing wildlife back across Devon's landscape, rivers and seas.
+This makes volunteers one of our most valuable resources.
 The partnership of volunteers and DWT staff accomplishes much more for Devon than either could manage alone.
 Volunteers bring a broader point of view, help us to build strong links with the communities we engage, and enrich our organisation with a wealth of experience, expertise, infectious enthusiasm, and energy.

 DWT was first established by volunteers in 1962 and remained volunteer led for many years; without those first far-sighted volunteers, Devon Wildlife Trust would not be the thriving organisation it is today.
-Today, there are Devon Wildlife Trust volunteers all over the county helping to protect wildlife for the future.